 PRO TIP.
 Bring a 50mm lens and shoot the whole day with one lens.

 I made special cards.
 Use them.
 Upload them to your smartphone and use them during photo walks.
 They will help you quickly find the main compositional elements.

 What are the elements of composition in landscape photography

 I will talk about 7 basic elements of composition in landscape photography.
-It’s elements of composition that really work.
+These elements of composition really work.
 Try to find them.
-These elements are the basis of beautiful landscape photography.
+These elements are the foundation of excellent landscape photography.

-So, what are 7 basic elements of composition in landscape photography?
+So, what are the 7 elements of composition in landscape photography?